Broso56/DDBot/README.md

 You can also directly contact me on discord (Broso56#5656), however my DM's are limited to friends only so you will have to try and add me first.
                                             ^ I'd suggest being in a ddnet-related server that I'm also in.
 Otherwise I might mistake you for some random person or bot.

-#Bot Setup Tutorial
+# Bot Setup Tutorial
 - Follow instructions for making a bot profile
 - Create file 'clienttoken.py' with 'token = YOUR_TOKEN'
 - Download files
 - Select needed scopes & permissions
 - run 'run.py'

--- Scopes:
+- Scopes:
     - bot
     - applications.commands

--- Bot Permissions
+- Bot Permissions
     - Send Messages
     - Manage Messages
     - Use Slash Commands
     - NOTE: You might have to add more if this becomes outdated.
 Keep in mind the intents/scopes/perms if the bot errors.

 NOTE: I have not personally tested this, but in theory this should work.
 Sorry in advance if it doesnt however, and feel free to contact me if need be.